-The goal of the agency's HUB program is to increase procurement opportunities for minority and woman-owned businesses.
+The goal of the agency's HUB program is to increase procurement opportunities for minority, woman-owned, and Service Disabled Veteran businesses.
 The program includes components designed to increase awareness, provide education, and encourage participation by actively working with both agency staff and the vendor community.

 In accordance with Texas Government Code, Chapter §2161, the OAG seeks to:

 In accordance with Texas Government Code §2161.252 and the Texas Administrative Code (TAC) Title 34, part 1, Chapter 20 Subchapter B Section §20.14, each state agency as defined by TGC §2151.002 that considers entering into a contract with an expected value of $100,000 over the life of the contract including any renewal terms shall, before the agency solicits bids, proposals, offers or other applicable expressions of interest, determine whether subcontracting opportunities are probable under the contract.